Society for Spirituality and Social Work

 - inclusion of the Journal of Religion & Spirituality in Social Work as a membership benefit

-These events and materials are designed to promote research, development of theory, teaching, and dissemination of best practices in the field.
+These events and materials are designed to promote research, develop theory, teaching, and dissemination of best practices in the field.
 Conferences have included paper presentations, workshops, and experiential spiritual practices designed to inform participants about a variety of worldviews and engage them in activities that deepen understanding of spiritual dimensions of life.

 Dr. Edward Canda, faculty at University of Kansas School of Social Work, was the first director, followed by Dr. Robin Russel of Binghamton University.
 Our third director was Dr. Ann Weaver Nichols of Arizona State University School of Social Work, and our currently director is Dr. Helen Land of University of Southern California School of Social Work.

 Activities of the Society are supported by member dues, contributions, and volunteer labor.
 We invite you to join if you do not yet belong, to renew your membership in the Society if you have not yet paid, and to encourage your university or agency to join, as well.
 Contributions beyond basic dues are appreciated.
 We invite you to examine the membership link on this web site.
-Society members will receive the quarterly Journal of Religion & Spirituality in Social Work: Social Thought (Routledge Press), the Society's periodical, The Forum, and reduced rates for Society conferences and activities.
+Society members will receive the quarterly Journal of Religion & Spirituality in Social Work: Social Thought (Routledge Press), and reduced rates for Society conferences and activities.
 International members are welcome.

 We hope to see you at our next conference.